e-picas/wp-template-hierarchy-everywhere/README.md

 You can also embed a standalone version of this library in a plugin or a theme (internal tests will avoid multi-loading).

+Please see the *releases* of the repository to get last version (the `master` branch can have few commits forward but the last release is the best choice).

 NOTE - For those who are [Composer](http://getcomposer.org/) users, the package is registered as `picas/wp-template-hierarchy-everywhere`.